Key takeaways

 Three Layer Matching Approach

-Layer 1, Bank to Settlement Batch: match credits to batch totals with amount and date, support many to one relationships for consolidated credits.
+Layer 1, Bank to Settlement Batch: match bank credits to batch totals using amount and date.
+Support many to one relationships for consolidated credits.

-Layer 2, Settlement to Gateway Transactions: use order_id, RRN, ARN, check gross, fees, and net separately.
+Layer 2, Settlement to Gateway Transactions: use order_id, RRN, ARN.
+Check gross, fees, and net separately.
 Document approved fee variances.
-For a playbook, see payment reconciliation platform in India 2025.

 Matching Rules and Tolerances